CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ./polyversal.sh sg0 /home/myname/Games/SG0/SG0Patch-v2.1.3-Setup
 ```

-Relative paths are accepted but not guaranteed to work, especially when using Flatpak.
-Absolute or homedir-relative paths should be preferred.
+Relative paths are accepted but not guaranteed to work, especially when using Flatpak.[^relpaths] Absolute or homedir-relative paths should be preferred.

+### General Notes

 If you're using Flatpak and have the game in a non-default Steam library folder, Flatpak might complain about not having access permissions.
 It will spit out a command as part of its output; copy and paste this command in the terminal to grant it the required access and run the script again to resolve this issue.

-As part of the execution of this script, the GUI installer should launch.
+As part of the execution of this script, a GUI for the actual patch installer should launch.
 Follow the instructions in the interface to install the patch.
 If asked for an installation directory by the installer, use: `Z:/home/<Username>/.local/share/Steam/steamapps/common/<Game>`, replacing &lt;Username&gt; with your Linux username and &lt;Game&gt; with the name of the folder containing the game.

 For example, on the Steam Deck: `Z:/home/deck/.local/share/Steam/steamapps/common/CHAOS;HEAD NOAH`.